H4MEN10/endpoint_api_enumeration/README.md

 ## Description

-This is a simple Python script to check api endpoints by appending words from a file to a base URL.
+This is a simple Python script to check api endpoints by checking a wordlist.

 ## Installation